Seagate/cortx-motr/doc/Quick-Start-Guide.rst

 2. Reboot your system.
 After reboot, run the following commands to check if the lustre network is functioning accurately.

+   - **$ vi /etc/modprobe.d/lnet.conf**
+         A proper configuration file is needed for LNet.
+Please use the command `ip a` to get a list of network interfaces and then modify the `lnet.conf` to use one of the network interfaces.
+         Please refer to the `<#Troubleshooting>`_ section for more information.
    - **$ sudo modprobe lnet**

    - **$ sudo lctl list_nids**